Hennamaria07/Question_Bank/Bug.md

-# Bug Fix — Div Not Moving
+# Bug Fix — Text Not Changing on Dropdown
 ## Task

-Fix the bug where the box should move 10px right each time the button is clicked.
+Fix the bug where selecting a color changes the text color.

 ## Buggy Code
 ``` html